 2. Stock Future

-Stock futures are derivative contracts which give power to buy or sell a certain set of stocks at a particular price on a certain date.
+Stock futures are derivative contracts that give the power to buy or sell a certain set of stocks at a particular price on a certain date.
 Once the traders buy the contract, they are obligated to uphold the terms of the agreement.

 3. Currency & Commodity Future